 We propose a general test of whether a time series model, with parameters estimated by minimising the single-step forecast error sum of squares, is robust with respect to multi-step prediction, for some specified lead-time.
 The test may be applied to a, possibly seasonal, ARIMA model using the parameters and residuals following maximum likelihood estimation.
 It is based on a score statistic, evaluated at these estimated parameters, that measures the sensitivity of the multi-step forecast error variance with respect to the parameters.
-We show that the test has acceptable size properties for higher lead times, when applied to the exponentially weighted moving average predictor, and investigate how its power varies with the lead time, under the simple ARMA(1,1) alternative.
-We also demonstrate the high power of the test when it is applied to a process generated as the sum of a stochastic trend and cycle plus noise, which has been modelled by an autoregression.
+We derive the large sample properties of the test and show by a simulation study that it has acceptable small sample size properties for higher lead times when applied to the IMA(1,1) model that gives rise to the exponentially weighted moving average predictor.
+We investigate the power of the test when the IMA(1,1) model has been fitted to an ARMA(1,1) process.
+Further, we demonstrate the high power of the test when an autoregression is fitted to a process generated as the sum of a stochastic trend and cycle plus noise.
 We use frequency domain methods for the derivation and sampling properties of the test, and to give insight into its application.
-The test is illustrated on two real series, and a function for its general application is available from the authors.
+The test is illustrated on two real series, and an R function for its general application is available on the website of the first author.